Existence of God: Psychological aspects

 Several authors have offered psychological or sociological explanations for belief in the existence of deities.

 Psychologists observe that the majority of humans often ask existential questions such as "why we are here" and whether life has purpose.
 Some psychologists have posited that religious beliefs may recruit cognitive mechanisms in order to satisfy these questions.
 William James emphasized the inner religious struggle between melancholy and happiness, and pointed to trance as a cognitive mechanism.
 Sigmund Freud stressed fear and pain, the need for a powerful parental figure, the obsessional nature of ritual, and the hypnotic state a community can induce as contributing factors to the psychology of religion.

 Pascal Boyer's Religion Explained (2002), based in part on his anthropological field work, treats belief in God as the result of the brain's tendency towards agency detection.
 Boyer suggests that, because of evolutionary pressures, humans err on the side of attributing agency where there is not any.
 In Boyer's view, belief in supernatural entities spreads and becomes culturally fixed because of their memorability.
 The concept of "minimally counterintuitive" beings that differ from the ordinary in a small number of ways (such as being invisible, able to fly, or having access to strategic and otherwise secret information) leave a lasting impression that spreads through word-of-mouth.

 Scott Atran's In Gods We Trust: The Evolutionary Landscape of Religion (2002) makes a similar argument and adds examination of the socially coordinating aspects of shared belief.
 In Minds and Gods: The Cognitive Foundations of Religion, Todd Tremlin follows Boyer in arguing that universal human cognitive process naturally produces the concept of the supernatural.
 Tremlin contends that an agency detection device (ADD) and a theory of mind module (ToMM) lead humans to suspect an agent behind every event.
-Natural events for which there is no obvious agent may be attributed to God (c.f.
-Act of God).
+Natural events for which there is no obvious agent may be attributed to God (cf. Act of God).